-A third avenue of research derives from an observation that there are DNNF based knowledge compilation results for the model-based diagnosis problem (Darwiche, 1998).
-Combining these results with work in this paper results in a generalization of the Livingstone executive (Williams and Nayak, 1996) that was flown on Deep Space 1.
-In this case the resulting evaluation engine is only 100 lines long and the diagnosis and recovery mechanisms are compiled into the DNNF structure.
-Both of these components are much easier to validate than the code used to implement Livingstone and reason about its models.
+Another avenue of research derives from an observation that there are DNNF based knowledge compilation results for the model-based diagnosis problem (Darwiche 1998).
+Combining these results with work in this paper results in a generalization of the Livingstone executive (Williams and Nayak 1996) that was flown on Deep Space 1.
+In this case the resulting evaluation engine is only 100 lines long and

-A fourth avenue of research revolves around distributed execution.
-It turns out that using DNNF structures facilitates distributing diagnosis reasoning across multiple agents (Chung and Barrett, 2003).
+A third avenue of research revolves around distributed execution.
+It turns out that using DNNF structures facilitates distributing diagnosis reasoning across multiple agents (Chung and Barrett 2003).
 The same should hold for distributing an action selector.
 The main source of complexity is the need alter the compiler to find acceptably small DNNF structures that group state reasoning and action selection components by agent in order to reduce cross agent communication.
 Also, the evaluation routine needs to be distributed in such a way that momentary communication losses do not fatally impact execution.
 The current evaluation approach of propagating costs to the root and then drilling down to find the sources of the minimum cost would be fatally impacted by intermittent communication loss.

 Finally, more open-ended research directions include expanding the system to handle metric resources, time, exogenous events, uncertainty, and other representational enhancements.
-Conditional effects of actions can be encoded as where condition and effect are from the conditional effect of action.
+Conditional effects of actions can be encoded as

+(or $action_i$ =f (not $condition_i$) $effect{i+1}$), where condition and effect are from the conditional effect of action.
 Metric resources can also be included by noting how they restrict the sets of actions that can be performed simultaneously at a level of the universal(n) plan.